IBM/aspera-cli/README.md

 For Faspex, Shares, Node (including ATS, Aspera Transfer Service), Console, only username/password and url are required (either on command line, or from config file).
-Just fill-in url and credentials in the configuration file (section: default), and then you can start using the CLI without having to specify those on command line.
+Just fill-in url and credentials in the configuration file (section: <app>_default), and then you can start using the CLI without having to specify those on command line.
-Switch between server configurations with `-n` option.
+Switch between server configurations with `-n` option (or --config-name).

 ### Configuration for use with Aspera Files

 Aspera Files APIs do not support Basic HTTP authentication (see section "Authentication").
+If JWT is not used (based on private key auth.), a web based authentication will be required, Note that by specifying the option: --browser=os, the CLI will try to start the default browser, else the URL is displayed on the terminal.

-To use the CLI with Aspera Files, a possibility is to do the following (jwt auth):
+A more convenient way to use the CLI with Aspera Files, a possibility is to do the following (jwt auth):

 * Create a private/public key pair, as specified in section: "Private/Public Keys"